Skip to main content

 Should you hire a social media manager or outsource it?

 Hire a social media manager when social media needs daily judgment, internal access, community management, customer response, and constant coordination with your team.
-Outsource social media when the bottleneck is repeatable production: planning posts, writing captions, designing creative, scheduling, publishing, reviewing, and reporting.
+Outsource when the bottleneck is repeatable production: planning posts, writing captions, designing creative, scheduling, publishing, reviewing, and reporting.

-That is the short version.
+That is the clean version.

 If you already know you want the production handled without adding a person to payroll, Apaya Managed is built for that lane: monthly content creation, scheduling, publishing, review, and reporting inside your Apaya account.